Saswat689/quizzo.github.io/README.md

-# Quizzo the ultimate quiz game
+# Quizzo the ultimate quiz game :smiley:

 Quizzo was made by Saswat a 13 year old kid who loves coding.
 Me!
 So hey everyone let me introduce you to this amazing open sourced quiz app.